Eva Longoria Is Passionate About Politics, But Draws The Line At Ever Running For Office

 Eva Longoria became a famous personality when she played roles in Desperate Housewives and The Young and the Restless, and her life has been under a great deal of media scrutiny.

-At 41-years-old, Eva Longoria continues to look gorgeous and stays in great shape: in fact, she still accepts modeling assignments.
-Earlier this year she appeared in a swimsuit photoshoot by photographer James White, who took Longoria’s pictures for the cover of Miami’s Ocean Drive magazine.
+At 41-years-old, Eva Longoria continues to look gorgeous and stays in great shape.
+In fact, she still accepts modeling assignments.
+Earlier this year, she appeared in a swimsuit photoshoot by photographer James White, who took Longoria’s pictures for the cover of Miami’s Ocean Drive magazine.

 In fact, InStyle magazine reports that Eva Longoria posted a makeup-free selfie in the tiniest bikini, as part of her luxurious Mexican holiday.